A new union supports struggling artists in times of austerity

 The struggles many artists face during times of austerity is the focus of the latest edition of CAMEo Cuts – a paper series published by the CAMEo Research Institute, University of Leicester.

 CAMEo Cuts is an occasional paper series that showcases reflections on cultural and media economies, written by CAMEo researchers, partners, policy-makers and cultural and media practitioners.

-The latest edition, which is available here, is written by Angela Jane Kennedy, a founding member of Artists’ Union England (AUE) – a new trade union for artists.
+The latest edition is written by Angela Jane Kennedy, a founding member of Artists’ Union England (AUE) – a new trade union for artists.